THE OXIDATION TYPES – FAST, SLOW AND MIXED

 For example, mixed oxidation is present if the Ca/K is 6 and the Na/Mg is 10.
 Another example of mixed oxidation is if the Ca/K is 2 and the Na/Mg is 0.5.

 Symptoms of mixed oxidation.
-There may be a mixture of symptoms of both fast and slow oxidation.
-It depends on the mineral ratios, since some cases of mixed oxidation are much closer to slow oxidation, while others are much closer to fast oxidation.
+There is often a mixture of symptoms of both fast and slow oxidation.
+This may depend on the mineral ratios, since some cases of mixed oxidation are much closer to slow oxidation, while others are much closer to fast oxidation.

 This gets a little mathematical, but is not too involved.
 Often, assessing mixed oxidation can be done visually, which is much easier.